Adrian Griffin: Coaching career

+Assistant coach (2008–2023)

 Shortly after his playing career ended, he was hired by Milwaukee Bucks head coach Scott Skiles as an assistant, where he would work for the next two seasons.

-On September 9, 2010, he became an assistant coach for the Chicago Bulls under Tom Thibodeau, where he coached for five years.
+On September 8, 2010, he became an assistant coach for the Chicago Bulls under Tom Thibodeau, where he coached for five years.

-Along with working in the NBA, in 2014, Griffin accepted the offer to work with the USA coaching staff that helped win the Gold Medal in the 2014 FIBA World Cup.
+Along with working in the NBA, in 2014, Griffin accepted the offer to work with the USA coaching staff that helped win the gold medal in the 2014 FIBA World Cup.
 This team featured many NBA stars including: Stephen Curry, James Harden, and Kyrie Irving.

 On June 26, 2015, he was hired by the Orlando Magic to be their top assistant coach.

-On June 9, 2016, Adrian Griffin was hired by the Oklahoma City Thunder to be their lead assistant coach under head coach Billy Donovan.
+On July 1, 2016, Griffin was hired by the Oklahoma City Thunder as an assistant coach.

-On June 25, 2018, Adrian Griffin was hired by the Toronto Raptors to be the lead assistant coach under first-year head coach Nick Nurse.
-Griffin was an instrumental piece of the Raptors 2019 championship run, where the Toronto defeated the Golden State Warriors in 6 games of the 2019 NBA Finals, yielding Griffin his first championship ring.
-On April 10, 2022, Griffin served as the acting head coach for the Raptors' final game of the 2021-22 regular season against the Knicks.
+On July 25, 2018, Griffin was hired by the Toronto Raptors as an assistant coach.
+Griffin was an instrumental piece of the Raptors 2019 championship run, where they defeated the Golden State Warriors in 6 games of the 2019 NBA Finals, yielding Griffin his first championship ring.
+On April 10, 2022, Griffin served as the acting head coach for the Raptors' final game of the 2021–22 regular season against the Knicks.

+Milwaukee Bucks (2023–2024)

+On June 5, 2023, Griffin was named head coach of the Milwaukee Bucks.
+Griffin was fired on January 23, 2024.
+The team was 30–13 and in second place in the Eastern Conference at the time, though their wins had not been resounding.
+After his firing, the Bucks went 5–8 in their last 13 games before the 2024 NBA All-Star break began on February 16.
+With Milwaukee owning the second-best record in the Eastern Conference and the top-seeded Boston Celtics head coach Joe Mazzulla having coached in the 2023 NBA All Star Game the year prior, the Bucks’ coaching staff was named as the unit to coach in the 2024 game, however due to Griffin's termination, newly appointed Bucks head coach Doc Rivers instead coached the Eastern Conference All-Stars in the contest.
+A few weeks prior to the game, Rivers said he would award his All Star ring and bonus check to Griffin.